urbit/docs/docs/programming/system/network.md

 - Write an app that computes fizzbuzz on its input (as in the previous section).

-- One way of representing strings is with double quoted strings called "tapes".
-The hoon type is `++tape`,   Write an app that accepts a tape and prints out `(flop argument)`, where `argument` is the input.
-What does this do?

 # Sending a message to another ship